isabelroses/website/content/nix-shells.md

   pname = "kittysay"; # The name of the package version = "0.5.2"; # The version of the package

-  # you can use lib here to make a more accurate source here
+  # You can use lib here to make a more accurate source
   src = ./.; # The source of the package

   # The lock file of the package, this can be done in other ways
-  # like cargoHash, we are not doing it in this case beacuse this
+  # like cargoHash, we are not doing it in this case because this
-  # is much simplier, especially if we have access to the lock file
+  # is much simpler, especially if we have access to the lock file
   # in our source tree
   cargoLock.lockFile = ./Cargo.lock;